 When we focus on the animal’s ailments, our energy turns to the negative, and our vibration follows.
 We can inadvertently begin to define our animals by what is wrong with them, or what has happened to them, and this negative lens is felt very keenly by our sensitive animal friends.
 It can actually add to their suffering when they feel us looking at them in this way!
 This is why it’s so important that we create a safe space, during Animal Reiki sessions, where we only focus on the animal’s bright and perfect spirit, that can never be dimmed or diminished, no matter what they face.

 When we see animals as perfect, we can see them as wise beings who have the wisdom and agency to lead each Animal Reiki session.
 I call this seeing them with our “Reiki eyes.”
 When we see them in this way, it helps us to let go of the anger and worry that can prevent a calm space of connection.

 3) What are my expectations for how the animal should behave during the session?

 If we have different expectations than what an animal actually does during a session, we may feel we have failed, or we may judge that the Animal Reiki session isn’t “working.”
 This judgement ripples into our energy field and can make us feel a bit scattered or chaotic energetically to animals.
-Perhaps they will walk away from connecting with us.
-In reality, having expectations about animal behavior is a huge obstacle to letting animals lead sessions, because unless they “live up to” what we expect, we won’t accept the session calmly and with an open heart.
+Since animals feel our energy more than we feel theirs, a scattered energy could cause an animal to walk away from connecting with us.
+In reality, having expectations about animal behavior is a huge obstacle to letting animals lead Reiki sessions because unless they “live up to” what we expect, we won’t accept the session calmly and with an open heart.

-Most animals behave uniquely and not in a predictable pattern, so having behavioral expectations means we are not allowing animals the space to lead the session and we will miss so many opportunities to connect!
+Most animals don’t behave in a predictable pattern, so having expectations about how they will behave means we are not allowing animals the space to lead the session and we will miss so many opportunities to connect!

 4) What are my assumptions about what the outcome of this session will be?